saumyadixit3006/Opportuna/README.md

 The project includes exception handling for situations such as:

-* Invalid input
+- Invalid input
-* Invalid opportunity details
+- Invalid opportunity details
-* Duplicate applications
+- Duplicate applications
-* Database errors
+- Database errors
-* File-related errors
+- File-related errors

-Custom exceptions used include:
+Custom exceptions include:

 ```text
 InvalidInputException
 DatabaseOperationException
 ```

+These exceptions help separate different types of application failures and make error handling more structured.

 ---

 # 🧵 Multithreading

-The deadline reminder feature uses Java's concurrency utilities.
+The deadline reminder functionality uses Java concurrency concepts.

 A separate worker is responsible for checking upcoming deadlines.

-This gave me a practical way to use multithreading instead of only demonstrating threads with a basic example.
+This provides a practical use of multithreading instead of using threads only in an isolated demonstration program.

 ---